blex-max/expos/docs/concepts.md

 | 23.961      | 0.0004  |

 `expos` makes clarification easy.
 Despite the presence of some distinct clustering in the query postion of each allele, the mutant supporting reads again exhibit strong unique clustering as compared to random subsamples of the total set, and there is only a miniscule possibility that a set of reads with those properties could have been drawn from the total set.
 Note that the effect size here exceeds that of the first example: because the z-score is normalised by the standard deviation of the null distribution, a tighter or less variable null (which can arise from a smaller number of supporting reads, or a less variable background population) will amplify the score even when the visual degree of clustering appears similar.
 The effect size therefore reflects how unusual the observed clustering is relative to its own particular background, not a direct measure of the absolute degree of clustering.

-!!! note "Template Endpoints"
-    `expos` analyses template endpoints identically as described here, except in two dimensions using the start and end coordinates.

 !!! note "Data Source"
     Data for these examples was synthetically generated, and is available with the repo in `example-data/`.